-Notes for Students (revised September 2019)
+Notes for Students (revised June 2020 for remote teaching)

 1 Introduction

 Welcome to the Scottish Mathematical Sciences Training Centre.
 SMSTC is a large joint venture, relying on contributions from staff and students across Scotland.
 Some aspects of the system are therefore likely to be unfamiliar; these notes are intended to provide both an introduction and a source of information that you can refer to over the coming year.